ChrisKK04/game-website-5-flaws/security_report.md

 ### FLAW 5 ([A7 Cross-site scripting (XSS)](https://owasp.org/www-project-top-ten/2017/A7_2017-Cross-Site_Scripting_(XSS)))
 [line 139 in game.html](https://github.com/ChrisKK04/game-website-5-flaws/blob/main/templates/game.html#L139)
 The developer of the website wanted to allow reviewers to format their reviews with bolding, italics, etc. They implemented the feature by using the flasks safe template-filter, which allows content to include HTML code for formatting.
-Critically the safe filter also allows
+Critically, the safe filter also allows
 JavaScript.
 Now a user can leave a review for a game that includes JavaScript that could potentially steal another users cookies.
 The issue can be fixed by removing the safe filter and using a different one if needed.
 The fix is included below the line in the link.